SimVascular/svFSIplus/Code/Source/README.md

 # svFSIplus Implementation

-This document descibes some of the implementation details of svFSIplus C++ code.
+This document describes some of the implementation details of svFSIplus C++ code.

 ## Table of Contents